wiltzie75/ELK-Project/README.md

 ![TODO: Update the path with the name of your diagram](Images/ELK_diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as
+They can be used to recreate the entire deployment pictured above.
+Alternatively, individual playbooks can be run to install certain pieces, such as Filebeat.
-Filebeat.

   - **install-elk.yml**